marmstr93ng/GitRequire/README.md

 - Don't put a file extension on the file when creating
 - Include the directory in which the command resides in the path

+## To-Do
+1. Rename to git ship
+2. Add custom pip install cmd for venv
+3. Make python venv cmd module
+4. Write instructions on how to use - download, add to path

+Don't run from within an active venv (error, can't find file), script activates venv